smart-pv-team/smart-pv-server/README.md

 ## Setup

-You can either deploy run app locally with configured server url or use already deployed one
+You can either deploy run app locally or use already deployed one

 * Heroku - [link](https://smart-pv.herokuapp.com/) - no start page provided
 * Local - No additional libraries required.
 Run as regular spring application.
+You only need to set necessary environmental variables.

 ## OpenApi